 - Do Check For Similarities: Try and ensure there are no very similarly named properties in close proximity that could cause confusion.

-Legal Issues Associated With House Name Changes
+Legal Issues Associated With House Names And Changes

 It’s important to check if there are any legal requirements or guidelines for naming properties in your area, especially before you make a significant change.